 In fact scientifically, the ocean is in every breath we take.

 So while we're busy going about our business on a farm in Ohio, in a skyscraper in Manhattan, or in a recording studio in Nashville, we can only do that from the gift of the sea.

 If that seems far-fetched or impossible, we are daily reminded of that essential sea- connection and dependence though our blood, sweat, and tears.

 Our Blood ~ moves like an ocean wave, in a vortex motion, the “spiral of life."

 Our Sweat ~ controls and balances our bodies' temperature and made up of mostly water with small traces of dissolved solutes.

 Our Tears ~ human tears have about the same osmolality as blood plasma, with half the salinity of the ocean.
 Still, salt water tears we share with other nonhumans like the dolphins, whales, elephants, dogs, and chimpanzees.

-For those who have "animal companions" (pets), you might have noticed that animals have "e-motions" and tear up (cry.)
+For those who have "animal companions" (pets), you might have noticed that animals have "e-motions" and tear up, as in crying.
 Sweat and tears systems evolved in humans as an aquatic feature, as an excretory system for salt.